LMiller333/memory-game/README.md

 ## Other Features

 ### Move Counter
-This increments by one with each "valid" click (clicks that aren't ignored).
+This increments by one with each move.
+A move is considered flipping two cards for comparison.

 ### Star Rating
 The star rating is either 1, 2, or 3 and is based on the number of moves.